 Things to do in Incheon – Popular Cafes to Visit in Incheon

 - Daily Oasis – This cafe is for matcha green tea lovers.
 This entire cafe focuses on the natural earthy flavors of green tea.
 They have ice cream and desserts along with coffee.
-This cafe is Instagram worthy with their cute cactus and cow-shaped cookies.
+This cafe is Instagram-worthy with its cute cactus and cow-shaped cookies.

 - Cafe Mug – This cafe is a very cute and relaxing cafe.
 You can sit on the rooftop under tents, eat dessert, drink coffee or other drinks along with your friends.